-(55) Does rental income from a Multi-family rental Project count as Leveraged Costs?

-No, rental income is not considered Leveraged Costs.

-(56) If the CMF Award is used to finance the Development of Homeownership, and the homes are sold to Low-Income Families, are the proceeds from the sale considered Leveraged Costs?

-No. The amount of the CMF Award repaid and any interest paid is considered Program Income, please refer to FAQ #52.

-(57) In our Development Projects, we are leveraging private funds in every phase of Development.
+- (56) Does rental income from a Multi-family rental Project count as Leveraged Costs? - No. Rental income is not considered Leveraged Costs. - (57) If the CMF Award is used to finance the Development of Homeownership, and the homes are sold to Low-Income Families, are the proceeds from the sale considered Leveraged Costs? - No. The amount of the CMF Award used for Development loans/investments that is repaid and any interest paid is considered Program Income.
+Please refer to FAQ #53. - (58) In our Development Projects, we are leveraging private funds in every phase of Development.
 For example, construction financing provided by a bank may be taken out and repaid with permanent financing such as Low Income Housing Tax Credit (LIHTC) equity.
 How are EPCs calculated so that the full leverage is counted, but the actual Development cost is not overstated?

 Eligible Project Costs (EPCs) is defined in the CMF Interim Rule as Leveraged Costs plus those costs funded directly by a CMF Award.
 Leveraged Costs is defined as costs for Affordable Housing and Economic Development Activities which exceed the CMF Award.
 EPCs include all costs (CMF Award plus Leveraged Costs) used to pay for completion of an eligible Project.
-EPCs are discussed in more detail in FAQ #45.
-In a Project containing 100% restricted Affordable Housing, the EPCs will generally be the same as the final total development costs (TDC).
+EPCs are discussed in more detail in FAQ #45 and #46.
+In a Project containing 100% restricted Affordable Housing, the EPCs will generally be the same as, but no more than, the final total development costs (TDC).
 In a Project with market rate units, EPCs will be less than the TDC.

-For purposes of completing your Application and meeting other CMF requirements, EPCs are calculated by subtracting funds used to pay for the same costs over different phases of the same Project.
+In completing Appendix 3(b) of the Application, financing that is "early stage" (e.g. predevelopment, construction) and is taken out or repaid by permanent financing should be listed as "Early Stage" on the table.
+If financing is early stage but converts to permanent, it should be listed as "Permanent".
+Early Stage financing is automatically netted out when EPCs are calculated.
 For example, consider a Project that receives a \$1 million construction loan and then gets \$1 million in take-out permanent financing that pays off the construction loan.
 As both of these sources of financing are paying for the same costs, the \$1 million cost is only counted once in calculating EPCs.
 In this example, if either the construction loan or the permanent loan is from private sources, only \$1 million would be counted toward the Applicant's Private Leverage Multiplier.
-All sources of private investment used to pay for Eligible Project Costs during any phase of a Project may be counted towards the Private Leverage Multiplier, but the private (and public) financing used to repay or take-out other financing over the course of development is subtracted out of the EPC calculation.
+All sources of private investment during any phase of a Project may be counted towards the Private Leverage Multiplier, but the private (and public) financing used to repay or take-out other financing over the course of development is subtracted out of the EPC calculation.

-For purposes of calculating Leveraged Costs, total Leveraged Costs cannot exceed the total development cost (TDC) for a given Project.
+For purposes of calculating Eligible Project Costs, total Leveraged Costs cannot result in EPC exceeding the total development cost (TDC) for a given Project.